UltraVSR: Achieving Ultra-Realistic Video Super-Resolution with Efficient One-Step Diffusion Space: Experiments

 \subsubsection{Temporal Consistency.}

-A key challenge in VSR is maintaining temporal consistency across frames.
 From a quantitative perspective, we compare the DOVER metric, an effective video quality assessment approach, against competing methods in Tab.~\ref{table:Quantitative}.
 Due to the inherent randomness in the diffusion model, the DOVER scores of existing diffusion-based VSR methods are generally low.
 Benefiting from the proposed one-step diffusion space, our UltraVSR achieves the best score on all the datasets (e.g., \textbf{+0.011} on the SPMCS dataset and \textbf{+0.014} on the VideoLQ dataset).
 In addition, Fig.~\ref{fig:consistency} presents visual comparisons against both SISR and VSR approaches.
 It can be found that due to the inherent randomness and insufficient temporal modeling, results from SUPIR~\cite{yu2024scaling} and OSEDiff~\cite{wu2024one} exhibit severe temporal inconsistencies.
 While existing VSR approaches alleviate this issue, they often sacrifice texture details.
 In contrast, our ultraVSR successfully reconstructs videos with both fine texture structure and temporal coherence.